Modes and Instrument descriptions

 Waypoints can be set with the waypoint command and runways with the runway command.
 Enter waypoint help or runway help for information.

-12) RMI (bitmap)
+12) VSI (bitmap)

 Direction uses the attitude yaw setting.